rishab-1903/CAIR_MP/README.md

 ## 📃 License

-MIT License © 2025 YourName
+MIT License © 2025 Rishab Gupta
 Free to use, modify, and distribute with attribution.